Marathon, Ontario

-Marathon is a town in the Canadian province of Ontario, located in Thunder Bay District, on the north shore of Lake Superior north of Pukaskwa National Park, in the heart of the Canadian Shield.
+Marathon is a town in the Canadian province of Ontario, located in Thunder Bay District, on the north shore of Lake Superior north of Pukaskwa National Park.

 Geography

 Personal residences encompass an area starting from Lake Superior, and stretch out to a new subdivision near Penn Lake, an in-town campsite and beach in the eastern portion of the town.
 The Pic River is outside of the town's eastern limits.

 The town is adjacent to Peninsula Harbour and has several coves including Carden Cove, Sturdee Cove and Craddock Cove; all three are west-northwest of Marathon.
 Penn Lake is a local lake within the town where tourists can enjoy camping and water sports.

-Heron Bay is a town located to the south of Marathon, and shares the post office and phone prefix.
+Heron Bay is a town located to the south of Marathon and shares the post office and phone prefix.
 The Pic River First Nation is on the outskirts of Pukaskwa National Park.